BenH235/SPyChart/README.md

 ## Description

-This tool allows you to create Statistical Process Control (SPC) charts by feeding in a pandas dataframe with a datetime index and a column containing the process to analyse.
+This tool allows you to create Statistical Process Control (SPC) charts by feeding in a pandas dataframe with a date index and a column containing the process to analyse.
 There are multiple chart types available, such as XmR-chart, Individual-chart, p-chart, c-chart, u-chart, XbarR-chart, and XbarS-chart.

 ## Input Requirements

-The minimum input requirements to create an SPC chart are:
+The minimum required inputs to create an SPC chart are:

 - A pandas dataframe with a date index and a column containing process data to analyse.
 - Selection of one of the available chart types.

 Some chart types (p-chart, c-chart, XbarR-chart, and XbarS-chart) may require additional inputs.
-These inputs are described in detail in the example notebook.
+These inputs are described in more detail in the example notebook.

 ## Additional Arguments